Nepal Trekking Beyond Everest: Annapurna to Mustang 2026

 Annapurna Circuit: The Classic

 The Annapurna Circuit is one of the most famous treks in the world and, despite road construction that has shortened the traditional route, remains one of the most diverse and spectacular multi-day hikes anywhere.
-The Nepal Tourism Board provides updated trekking permit information.
 The circuit loops around the Annapurna massif, crossing the Thorong La pass at 5,416 meters and passing through climate zones that range from subtropical forest to high-altitude desert.

 The trek takes you through Gurung, Manangi, and Thakali villages, each with distinct architecture, culture, and cuisine.
 You walk through rice paddies, rhododendron forests, pine forests, and finally above the treeline into a stark, beautiful landscape of rock and ice.
 The crossing of Thorong La is the physical and emotional highpoint: a 1,000-meter climb from Thorong Phedi (4,450m) to the pass in a single morning, followed by a long descent into the Kali Gandaki Valley on the other side.

-Distance: 160-230 km (depending on starting point and route variation) Duration: 12-18 days Highest point: Thorong La, 5,416m Difficulty: Moderate to challenging (altitude is the main challenge, not terrain) Permits: TIMS card (2,000 NPR / 15 USD) and Annapurna Conservation Area Permit (ACAP, 3,000 NPR / 22 USD).
-Both obtained in Kathmandu or Pokhara.
+Distance: 160-230 km (depending on starting point and route variation) Duration: 12-18 days Highest point: Thorong La, 5,416m Difficulty: Moderate to challenging (altitude is the main challenge, not terrain) Permits (2026): Annapurna Conservation Area Permit (ACAP) — approximately 3,000 NPR / $22 USD.
+TIMS card no longer required.
+Licensed guide mandatory.
 Accommodation: Teahouses (basic lodges) along the entire route.
 From 300-800 NPR per night (2-6 USD).
 Meals from 400-800 NPR (3-6 USD).
-No camping or cooking gear required.
-Guide/porter: Optional.
-Guides from 25-35 USD per day.
+Guide: Mandatory.
+Licensed guides from 25-35 USD per day.
 Porters from 20-25 USD per day.
 Best season: October-November (post-monsoon, clearest skies, most popular) and March-April (pre-monsoon, rhododendrons in bloom, warmer).
 Getting there: Bus from Kathmandu or Pokhara to Besisahar (start point, 6-8 hours from Pokhara).

-Pro Tip: Start from Dharapani or Chame rather than Besisahar if you want to avoid the road sections at the beginning of the circuit.
+Pro Tip: Start from Dharapani or Chame rather than Besisahar to avoid road sections at the beginning of the circuit.
 You miss some lower-altitude scenery but gain days for the high-altitude sections, which are the most spectacular.

 Photo credit on Pexels